hphelion/documentation/moonshot/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td>Possible Resolution</td>
 <td>
-Check the CODN log file <b>/var/log/codn/codn.log</b> on the controller node.
+Check the CODN log file <b>/var/log/codn/codn.log</b> on the Controller node.
 <p>
-If CODN fails to upload a component because a component with the same name ALREADY exists, then check the manifest file in the respective workload folder under <b>/var/cache/codn/import</b> on the controller node.
+If CODN fails to upload a component because a component with the same name ALREADY exists, then check the manifest file in the respective workload folder under <b>/var/cache/codn/import</b> on the Controller node.
 Specifically, check whether the <code>check_for_duplicates</code> property for the component is configured as it should be.
 Set this attribute to <b>false</b> to allow duplicates.</p>
 </td></tr>
 </table>